 We may have thought we became farmers the day we drove home our first two merino sheep in the back of our SUV, but the inspiration had been planted long before.
 To be sure, the transporter who delivered our sheep to us from California all the way to a McDonald’s in Missouri laughed when we showed him the moving boxes we planned on putting the sheep in.
 As they say, all’s well that ends well, and both the sheep and the car recovered from the three hour drive back home to Illinois.

-We chose the name Hadleigh Grange to reflect the heritage of the history of farming.
-A grange is an old name for a farm or gathering place and we wanted our home to be both of those things.
+We chose the name Hadleigh Fields to reflect the heritage of the history of farming.
+Fields describes the geographic structure and paints the image of acreage.
 Hadleigh specifically speaks to a high, flat place featuring heather, and while we don’t boast heather, we do have many other wildflowers important to the proper health of livestock and bees.

-Not only has Hadleigh Grange grown, so has our family and we feel immeasurably blessed.
-Three young children, ages 12, 10, and 2, call Hadleigh Grange home and fill it from corner to corner with life and laughter.
+Not only has Hadleigh Fields grown, so has our family and we feel immeasurably blessed.
+Three young children, ages 13, 11, and 3, call Hadleigh Fields home and fill it from corner to corner with life and laughter.
 Mike works as a radiologist by day and as a farmer by evenings and weekends while Ingrid stays at home with the children and takes care of the daytime chores.